Experienced At Handling Solar Leases And Options, Pipeline Easements And Gas Leases

 In addition to advising you on lease issues and negotiating with companies, we can also help you understand the implications of a lease in other legal areas, including:

-- Taxes and Business Issues: Profits you make from a lease are taxable.
+- Taxes and business issues: Profits you make from a lease are taxable.
 It may be in your best interest to form a business entity to minimize the impact of those taxes.
 Additionally, we assist nonprofits, such as hunting clubs, who are looking to maintain their nonprofit status with a gas lease.

-- Estate Planning: You may need to revisit your estate plan in order to ensure that your lease rights are distributed according to your wishes.
+- Estate planning: You may need to revisit your estate plan in order to ensure that your lease rights are distributed according to your wishes.

-- Divorce: If you are going through a divorce, it is important to consider your gas and mineral rights in the context of division of marital property.
+- Divorce: If you are going through a divorce, it is important to consider your gas and mineral rights in the context of the division of marital property.